mafazely/example/README.md

 # example
-just for tutorial and learning githup
+just for tutorial and learning github